The Enduring Chill

 "The Enduring Chill" is a short story by Flannery O'Connor.
-It was originally published in 1958 in Harper's Bazaar and republished in 1965 in O'Connor's posthumous short story collection Everything That Rises Must Converge.
+It was originally published in the July 1958 issue of Harper's Bazaar and republished in 1965 in O'Connor's posthumous short story collection Everything That Rises Must Converge.
 It tells the story of a snobbish and uninspired writer who tries to fill his spiritual and intellectual needs with an idolatry of art, only to realize that he has caused much of his own suffering.
 A devout Roman Catholic, O'Connor said that the story was about a man who tries to find "religious substitutes for religion" until his "artistic delusions come face to face with reality".

 O'Connor planned to write a sequel to "The Enduring Chill", but these plans were cut short by her early death.
 She adapted elements of the story for the unfinished novel Why do the Heathen Rage?, fragments of which were published in 2024.

 Development and publication history

 O'Connor began writing the story in the fall of 1957.
 Around this time, she was very interested in the works of Catholic theologian Romano Guardini, and "The Enduring Chill" may reflect the influence of Guardini's view of Catholic dogma.
 Explaining the story, O'Connor wrote to Professor Ted Spivey that in a world with "religious substitutes for religion ... [t]here's nowhere to latch on to".
 The story has also been compared to James Joyce's A Portrait of the Artist as a Young Man, which features a young artist who sees his vocation as a kind of priesthood.

-"The Enduring Chill" was published in 1958 in Harper's Bazaar.
+"The Enduring Chill" was published in the July 1958 issue of Harper's Bazaar.